wp-plugins/simple-contact-form/readme.txt

 	- Cloud-based analytics and data storage
 	- Settings that allow you to turn on and off all ReadyGraph features.

-**Now this plugin has been integrated with Email Newsletter plugin, It means admin can send the Mails/Newsletters to those entered emails via my another wp plugin(Email Newsletter plugin http://www.gopiplus.com/work/2010/09/25/email-newsletter/)**
+**Now this plugin has been integrated with Email Newsletter plugin, It means admin can send the Mails/Newsletters to those entered emails via my another wp plugin - [Email Newsletter plugin](http://plugins.readygraph.com/email-newsletter/)**

 1. Simple.
 2. Admin can choose which page(Front end post, pages, home, search) this plugin should display.